wp-plugins/types/readme.txt

 * Added bulk-delete for custom fields
 * Fixed a few issues with WPML support

+= 0.9.3 =
+* Added an import screen from Advanced Custom Fields
+* Added an import screen from Custom Posts UI
+* Added support for non-English character in custom field names
+* Eliminated messages about how to insert custom fields in PHP
+* Check if fields already exist with the same name before creating them
+* Improved compatibility with WPML

 == Upgrade Notice ==

 = 0.9.1 =